 Persevering in Ministry – Advice for the next generation

 We asked William Philip about persevering in ministry.
-His wisdom on this topic will be spread over three blog posts.
+His wisdom on this topic has been spread over three blog posts.
 Read the first and second blog post here.
 Today we hear his advice for those just beginning in ministry and wanting to know how they can persevere long term.

 In what ways could testing the waters of full-time gospel ministry, via a church-based ministry training scheme, be a help or a hindrance when it comes to persevering for a lifetime of ministry?

 I think a church apprenticeship type scheme is particularly useful in two situations.

 The first is when someone is uncertain, but trying to explore whether their gifts and desires might lend themselves to full-time ministry, and this really is a ‘testing the waters’ situation.
 Often I think that can be useful for a new graduate, who has opportunity to do that before getting into the more complicated situation of secular work from which it can be difficult to take time out for something like that.
 It's the easiest time to spend a year or two getting some ministry work and experience, and (as in our scheme) getting the benefit of excellent training at the Cornhill Training Course (Scotland).
 Regardless of what the future holds job wise, the training and experience will be great equipment for a life of Christian service.

 Regardless of what the future holds job wise, the training and experience will be great equipment for a life of Christian service.

 Very often at the end of that time, if someone has decided that they are very drawn to full-time ministry, we are encouraging them to go into secular work for a while, to grow up, get experience of life, get married, continue serving in church, and then at some stage down the line, when the time is right, they will be ready to go on to the next stage in preparation for full-time ministry, and continue on that track.